Yasir284/Project-8-Design-landing-page/README.md

 # Project-8: Design Landing page

-- This project is a Design landing page.This website is designed using pure HTML and CSS.
+- This project is a Design landing page.This website is designed using pure HTML and CSS.I have made this site fully responsive.

 - It took me 3-4hr to make this project.Please find link og project below:

 [![badge](https://img.shields.io/badge/LINK%20OF-PROJECT--8-red)](https://project8-27722.netlify.app/)

 ---

+## Breakpoints

+- I have takent **Three** breakpoints to make this site responsive.

+  - First at **1024px** for small screen laptops.
+  - Second at **768px** for tablets.
+  - Third at **480px** for mobiles.

 ## Screenshot